A lot or a little?

 Is it any good?

-Mordantly funny and forcefully sobering, SUPERSIZE ME is a Big Mac attack with real bite.
-Spurlock strikes just the right note, is frank about irresponsibility at the personal and corporate levels, but is more bemused than outraged.
+Mordantly funny and forcefully sobering, this prize-winning documentary is a Big Mac attack with real bite.
+Spurlock strikes just the right note with Super Size Me.
+He's frank about irresponsibility at the personal and corporate levels, but is more bemused than outraged.
 America has the biggest everything, including the biggest people.
 We have alternatives, but we choose what's easy.

 We spend much more money on food that is bad for us -- and then on diet books -- and then on treatment and lawsuits -- than we do on exercise and other ways to prevent disease.
 The "small" soda in the U.S. has the same volume as the "large" in other countries.
 Yes, companies sell us food that's not good for us -- Spurlock's doctor says that his liver has gone from perfectly healthy to "pâté" -- but we are the ones who want to supersize everything, even ourselves.

 Families can talk about what they eat and why people do things that are bad for them.
 Who is responsible for America's obesity crisis?
 What should we do about it?
-How will seeing this movie change your behavior?
-If you were Spurlock, what movie would you make next?
+How will seeing Super Size Me change your behavior?